Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 The scorecard produces a ranked outcome, not an automatic selection.
 The highest-scoring vendor is the recommended selection, subject to commercial negotiation.
 The selection committee reviews the scorecard results, confirms the recommended vendor clears minimum thresholds on all critical dimensions, and approves or challenges the recommendation with reference to the evidence rather than to preference.

 The scorecard also provides the basis for commercial negotiation.
-Dimensions where the preferred vendor scored lower than a competitor give the organisation a legitimate basis for requiring improvements to contract terms, governance commitments, or support provisions before signing.
+Dimensions where the preferred vendor scored lower than a competitor give the organisation a legitimate basis for seeking improvements to contract terms, governance commitments, or support provisions before signing.
 A vendor that is aware its competitor scored higher on deprecation notice provisions has a commercial reason to improve its position.

 The enterprise AI procurement framework addresses how vendor selection fits within the broader procurement process and what contract-stage considerations follow selection.
 Vendor evaluation is the analytical phase.
 What happens at contract negotiation determines whether the evaluation's conclusions are preserved in the terms the organisation actually signs.